kkredit/confronting-wicked-crypto/reading/policy-general/Judicialpolicymakingandthemodernstate.md

       same developments."
   - Collectively and personally held ideas and conceptions measurably influence governmental actions, including judges'.
       Models that only recognize economics, power, institutional momentum, etc are incomplete.
+- Judicial reform of the prisons amounted to a wholesale rejection of federalism, they argue, a concept on the practical decline for ages, though we still give it lip service.
+- **Why did this happen?
+What drove the judiciary to execute this reform, and how would it look in surveillance and privacy?**
+  - How?
+Judicial policy making is a necessary reality; perfect fidelity to precedent and pure interpretation is not possible, and would preclude the very origination of legal doctrine.
+  - Why?
+Federal judges ultimately rejected federalism (see ch 5) and saw themselves as the only federal authority with jurisdiction over the problem of southern plantation prisons.
+  - Why then?
+Federalism had long been on the decline, and the judiciary saw prisoners as "the last minority" whose rights were being trampled.
+This was a late-stage continuation of the civil rights movement.
+  - How was it implemented? administrative, bureaucratic oversight.
+  - How would it look for surveillance and privacy?
+The judiciary is coming around to ideas that classes of digital data are fundamentally different that non-digital data.
+They will likely want to create national standards as to what classes of data are subject to different kinds of search.
+Unlike prison reform, this is an area that attracts congressional attention, so the courts won't lead the way, but they will limit the kind of legislation that gets proposed.
+If no legislation is proposed or passed (likely in our increasingly dysfunctional government), they may be compelled to establish more of a policy making role.
+The nature of their rules is likely to be very results oriented technically, though they could be detailed about warrant requirements, the legal process, and the scope of data.
 - Technical comments:
 - Notes:
   - Definitions